 While a lot has been said about the benefits of global PEO solutions, there is less discussion of the disadvantages of PEO services.
 Here we explore 8 perceived Professional Employer Organization disadvantages, and explain whether these perceived downsides of PEO reflect reality or not.

 1. PEOs Are Suitable Only for Large Companies

-2. PEOs Take Control Over Your Business
+2. PEOs Take Control Of Your Business

-Companies assume that if they hire a PEO, they will no longer require an HR team for their in-house administration.
+Some companies assume that if they hire a PEO, they will no longer require an HR team for their in-house administration.

 When you opt for PEO services, you get access to a large team of professionals from the HR, business, tax, and legal fields.
 This way, you can implement the best HR and compliance practices while operating an in-house HR team.

 4. Employees Hired By PEOs Are Temporary